Copyright 1994 - 2022 Bill's Bible Basics

 Matthew 25:14-30, KJV

 As I point out in the series entitled "Parable of the Sower: Salvation and Service", Salvation is indeed free through the Sacrifice of Jesus Christ.
 However, we each need to earn our rewards by dedicating our lives to the Lord's service in some fashion.
 And, unlike the Mormons who do a two-year stint as missionaries for their church on some far-flung field, and then return to the world, serving the Lord is supposed to be a lifelong commitment.
-As the Apostle Paul wrote regarding certain lazy loafers who were a problem in the First Century Church:
+Consider what the Apostle Paul wrote in the following verses regarding certain lazy loafers who were a problem in the First Century Church:

 "For even when we were with you, this we commanded you, that if any would not work, neither should he eat.
 For we hear that there are some which walk among you disorderly, working not at all, but are busybodies.
 Now them that are such we command and exhort by our Lord Jesus Christ, that with quietness they work, and eat their own bread."